Lightweight Open Source System Software

 Window Managers

-If you're going to do anything GUI based on Linux or FreeBSD, you'll usually have an X server running.
-There are X servers for Windows that run natively (like Xming) or with Cygwin, but I don't really know of that many Windows users that bother to run one.
-Once you have an X server set up, you can pick a window manager for it.
-When it comes to a lightweight window manager, the one that seems to be the most often mentioned is Fluxbox.
-It also comes with a lot of low resource distributions.
-The more I look at Fluxbox, the more I like it.
+When I first started searching for a lightweight window manager, the one that seemed to be the most often mentioned was Fluxbox.
+It comes with a lot of low resource distributions.
+The more I looked at Fluxbox, the more I liked it.
 It's highly customizable through files in your home directory under the hidden .fluxbox subdirectory.
 You can change the menus, add shortcut keys or pass configuration information when calling a program.

-Of the other lightweight window managers I've read about, another promising option appears to be dwm.
+Of the other lightweight window managers I've read about and experimented with, another promising option appears to be dwm.
 It's a tiling Window manager (although it also has floating and monocle modes).
 You can change the default settings straight in the C code, which is nice for a programmer.
 There are also several examples of customized versions of dwm available online.
 One strange thing I've noticed with dwm on FreeBSD happens when I run it with conky.
 Conky indicates I'm using up a lot of memory.
 It may be the combination of dwm with conky.
 I don't see the issue when I use top to display system information instead of conky.
-Typically dwm uses less memory than Fluxbox or Openbox.
+Typically, dwm uses less memory than Fluxbox or Openbox.

 Window Manager Utilities

 If you want the screen to redraw cleanly using either Openbox or Fluxbox, you need another program to help you out.
 You can use xsetroot or hsetroot to redraw a color background.
 Both window managers usually recognize if you have either of these installed.
 Feh is a popular lightweight program for drawing custom graphics backgrounds on a desktop (main window).
 Fluxbox supports it and Openbox can be scripted to use it as well in place of xsetroot or hsetroot.
 I've also noticed some people using nitrogen for background setting/redrawing tasks.
+Another nice thing about jwm is that you don't need a separate helper program to redraw the screen.
+It's all built in.
+However, if you want to use another program to draw your desktop (like xfireworks, feh or hsetroot), you can turn off this option.

 <menu id="Debian" />